 - Has conceived, designed, named, and launched 20 products and companies including Stratecast

-- 70+ personal branded online venues and thousands of Google, Bing, and Yahoo! search results
+- 50+ personal branded Web venues; thousands of Google, Bing, and Yahoo! search results

-- Research Director at global research & consulting firm Gartner (NYSE: IT): built and led world’s first major OSS/BSS/SI research & consulting service at Gartner
+- Research Director at global research & consulting firm Gartner (NYSE: IT): built and led at that time world’s #1 OSS/BSS/SI research & consulting service

 - Director Strategic Marketing at ADC Telecommunications (now TE Connectivity):

-- Helped put $10M OSS vendor CommTech on the map and led to $185.5M acquisition by ADC
+- Helped put $10M OSS vendor CommTech on map; led to $185.5M acquisition by ADC

-- Launched FastFlow ASP™: market’s first ASP-hosted telecom software; forerunner of Cloud
+- Launched FastFlow ASP™: first ASP-hosted telecom software and forerunner of Cloud

 - Bachelor of Arts, Communications, double minor Marketing/Journalism: Auburn University